Addressing Climate Change (Initiatives based on TCFD Recommendations)

 • Recognition of opportunities and initiatives to capture opportunities:

-• We recognize transformations in industrial and clients' business structures toward the transition to a decarbonized society and investments and social implementation in practical applications of new technologies as opportunities.
+• We recognize transformations in industrial and business structures toward the transition to a decarbonized society and investments in and implementation of practical applications of new technologies as opportunities.

-• Based on our sustainable business strategy, we actively support clients' transitions to a decarbonized society and their measures to address climate change.
+• Based on sustainable business strategies, we actively support clients' transitions to a decarbonized society and their measures to address climate change.

-• Support for steady transitions toward 2030: We promote support for clients' business portfolio restructuring and social implementation of next-generation technologies.
-We have strengthened our financing capacity toward our sustainable finance target of JPY 100 trillion over the FY2019 to FY2030.
+• Support for steady transitions by clients: We promote support for clients' business portfolio restructuring and social implementation of next-generation technologies.
+We have strengthened our financing capacity toward our sustainable finance target of JPY 100 trillion over the FY2019 to FY2030 period.

-• Promotion of client future-oriented actions: We promote actions focusing on hydrogen, carbon credits, and impact.
+• Promotion of future-oriented actions by clients: We have strengthened efforts in the focused areas of hydrogen, carbon credits, and impact, and we have expanded new business domains.
 We support the establishment of technologies and business models in the development, demonstration, and commercialization stages through the Transition Equity Investment Facility and Value Co-creation Investments.

 Analysis method